thinkocapo/replay/README.md

 See your event in Sentry at `localhost:9000`

 **OPTIONAL**
-Cronjob on your Macbook that sends events in the background
+Cronjob on your Macbook that sends events in the background.
+Still needs sentry-cli usage for setting the release, and then event-to-sentry.go to use that same release.
 ```
 # crontab -e
 1-59 * * * * cd /home/wcap/thinkocapo/event-maker/ && ./event-to-sentry